iamkavod/hello-world-sol/README.md

-An Hello World with Solidity
+An Hello World with Solidity using Hardhat